 Materials Science and Technology is a master’s programme with a focus on developing and commercialising new materials and their applications.
-Studies of materials science and the basics of entrepreneurship are combined with activities aimed at creating a product and its manufacturing technology.
+Studies of materials science are combined with acquiring of the basics of entrepreneurship.

 The programme provides knowledge of theoretical principles of materials science, testing and investigation methods and development and design of materials.
 Students' development projects are done in cooperation with scientific laboratories where they also perform the experimental part of their master’s thesis.